FIELD JOURNAL.

 Closing the Console Gap: Detecting Manual Cloud Console Changes Before They Break Your Terraform State

-“Infrastructure as Code” is a lie the moment someone with valid credentials logs into the AWS console. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… You can have the strictest CI/CD pipelines in the world, but if a junior admin manually opens a security group port to “debug” an issue at…
+Terraform drift detection is the discipline most teams skip until it causes an outage.
+“Infrastructure as Code” is a lie the moment someone with valid credentials logs into the AWS console.
+You can have the strictest CI/CD pipelines in the world, but if a junior admin manually opens a security group port to “debug” an…

 The European Sovereign Cloud is a Hard Fork, Not a Region

-Stop thinking of the AWS European Sovereign Cloud as just “another region in Germany.”
-It isn’t. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… Architecturally, aws-eusc is a Partition.
-It is a hard fork of the AWS control plane, similar to AWS GovCloud or AWS China.
-It has its own IAM…
+AWS European Sovereign Cloud architecture is not a region you casually select in a dropdown.
+Stop thinking of the AWS European Sovereign Cloud as “another region in Germany.”
+Architecturally, aws-eusc is a Partition — a hard fork of the AWS control plane, similar to AWS GovCloud or AWS China.
+It has its own IAM root,…

 Proxmox isn’t “Free” vSphere: The Hidden Physics of ZFS and Ceph

+Proxmox ZFS vs Ceph storage is the decision that determines whether your VMware exit succeeds or quietly destroys your IOPS.
 Broadcom’s acquisition of VMware forced thousands of teams to ask a dangerous question: “Why not just move everything to Proxmox?
-It’s free.” >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… On paper, Proxmox VE is the perfect escape hatch.
-It is open-source, capable, and battle-tested.
-Management hears “free hypervisor” and assumes…
+It’s free.” >_ Architect’s Brief Architecture overview before you dive in Generating brief… On paper,…

 From RAID to Erasure Coding: A Deterministic Guide to Storage SLAs for AI and Analytics

-There is a specific kind of silence that fills a data center when a second drive fails during a RAID 6 rebuild.
-I experienced it firsthand in 2018 during a massive Hadoop cluster migration.
+The erasure coding vs RAID debate ends the moment a second drive fails mid-rebuild on a petabyte-scale cluster.
+I watched it happen firsthand in 2018 during a massive Hadoop cluster migration.
 We were pushing 20PB of data.
 A 14TB drive died.
 The controller started the rebuild, calculating parity bit by bit.
-Then,…
+Then, at 65% completion—statistical…

 The “Lift-and-Shift” Lie: Why “Like-for-Like” Architectures Fail in a Post-Broadcom World